Why Plant Quality, Hardy Bulbs in the Fall?

 What are Hardy bulbs?

-Hardy bulbs or spring flowering bulbs require a cold period to break their dormancy and begin spring flower development, which means planting the in the fall is the best option.
+Hardy bulbs or spring-flowering bulbs require a cold period to break their dormancy and begin spring flower development, which means planting them in the fall is the best option.
 Bulbs such as tulips, daffodils, crocus, lilies can be planted in the fall and then left in their beds and allowed to grow and flower year after year.
 These bulbs are really quite easy to work with, require minimal care when planted properly, and should pop up every spring with a wonderful show of color!

 Little Purple Globe on a stick!
 Allium bulbs are a whimsical way to punch up the interest in your garden!

 Come spring, hardy bulbs will need warmth and bright light to trigger proper growth.
 So, you’ll want to choose locations that are sheltered from damaging winds and avoid low-lying areas where water may pool or frost may collect to avoid damaging tender plants.
 Also, a location near a building foundation, or on the southern side of a building, might warm up earlier than other spots, so you may see flowers there blooming earlier.
 Mulching well in these areas can help slow a sudden warmup and lessen the likelihood that plants will bloom too early and thus suffer cold damage as a result.
 You don’t have to worry about the shade of a deciduous tree and shrub shade for early bloomers, like crocus, tulips, and daffodils, because those bulbs are done blooming by the time leaves become dense enough to produce shade.

 Pick a sunny location!